European colonization of the Americas: Spain

-While the Norse established some colonies in the north-eastern part of North America as early as the tenth century, systematic European colonization began in 1492.
-A Spanish expedition sailed west in order to find a new trade route to the Far East, the source of spices, silks, porcelains, and other rich trade goods.
+Systematic European colonization began in 1492.
+A Spanish expedition sailed west to find a new trade route to the Orient, the source of spices, silks, porcelains, and other rich trade goods.
 Ottoman control of the Silk Road, the traditional route for trade between Europe and Asia, forced European traders to look for alternative routes.
 The Genoese mariner Christopher Columbus led an expedition to find a route to East Asia, but instead landed in The Bahamas.
 Columbus encountered the Lucayan people on the island Guanahani (possibly Cat Island), which they had inhabited since the ninth century.
-In his reports, Columbus over exaggerated the quantity of gold in the East Indies, which he called the "New World".
+In his reports, Columbus exaggerated the quantity of gold in the East Indies, which he called the "New World".
 These claims, along with the slaves he brought back, convinced the monarchy to fund a second voyage.
 Word of Columbus's exploits spread quickly, sparking the Western European exploration, conquest, and colonization of the Americas.
-After the final Reconquista of Iberia, the Treaty of Tordesillas was ratified by the Pope, the two kingdoms of Castile (in a personal union with other kingdoms of Spain) and Portugal in 1494.
-The treaty divided the entire non-European world into two spheres of exploration and colonization.
-The longitudinal boundary cut through the Atlantic Ocean and the eastern part of present-day Brazil.
-Indigenous populations had settled from pole to pole in the hemisphere, so although Europeans deemed the territory terra nullius, "nobody's land", it was the homeland of existing indigenous residents.

 Spanish explorers, conquerors, and settlers sought material wealth, prestige, and the spread of Christianity, often summed up in the phrase "gold, glory, and God".
 The Spanish justified their claims to the New World based on the ideals of the Christian Reconquista of the Iberian Peninsula from the Muslims, completed in 1492.
-In the New World, military conquest to incorporate indigenous peoples into Christendom was considered the "spiritual conquest."
+In the New World, military conquest to incorporate indigenous peoples into Christendom was considered the "spiritual conquest".
 In 1493, Pope Alexander VI, the first Spaniard to become Pope, issued a series of Papal Bulls that confirmed Spanish claims to the newly discovered lands.